Refefer/quickfind/README.md

 while selecting either files, directories, or both.
 By default, it filters out files listed in a tree's .gitignore.

-Up and Down arrow keys selects which file to open.
+The Up/Down (or Alt-P/Alt-N) keys selects which file to open.
 Enter opens selects the highlighted file.
+In multiple select mode, toggles the inclusion of the selected file.

 Sometimes a single query isn't enough to differentiate between the files.
 By pressing Tab, _quickfind_ will add another 'searcher' query for additional filtering.